yohannes911/select2/doc/select2.md

 ### Build ###

-You can either build by hand:) ie. by using javac and scalac.
-To make life simpler an ant script is provided as well.
-Assuming that your environments is configured properly, you can execute build tasks as follows.
+You can build by hand of course, by using `javac` and `scalac`:-) However to make life easier an ant script is provided as well.
+Assuming that your environment is configured properly, you can execute build tasks as follows:

-To build both the Java and the Scala API and package them to `dist/lib`, issue the following:
+To build both the Java and the Scala API and package them into `dist/lib`, issue the following:

     > ant